Grievi/The_Neighbourhood/README.md

 ## Known Bugs

-Bugs in displaying Business category and post category but soon will work on it
+Bugs in displaying Business category and does not display profile  category but soon will work on it

 ## Support and contact details
 Lets interact, Work Together or Contribute to my code, catch me @